Kristopher Kolumbus Jr.: Plot

 Since this cartoon is set in 1492, Porky Pig is the star of the short as Kristopher Kolumbus Jr. himself with a song at the title card.
 The short begins with the 1492 text zooming and forming smoke with the announcer saying that the astronomers thought "the world was flat as a pancake" with a sign on top, located not too far from Saturn.
 Porky Pig (as Christopher Columbus) proposes to Queen Isabella of Spain to travel the world and prove that it is not flat.
 When the queen doubts whether the world is round, Porky gives the queen a demonstration by holding on to a baseball.
 Porky then starts to do a trick with his arm and aims it to the right.
-He winds up 4 times until he immediately throws the baseball into the horizon as Porky looks at the right, then waits for it to return from the other side, so he turns to the left.
+He winds up four times before immediately throwing the baseball into the horizon as Porky looks at the right, then waits for it to return from the other side, so he turns to the left.
 The ball continued its journey until he catches it in his hand.
-It turns out that it has stamps covered over, which proves it has been through parts of the United States (like Ohio, Los Angeles, and New York) and China.
+It turns out that the ball itself has stamps covered all over, which proves that the ball had been through parts of the United States (including Ohio, Los Angeles, and New York City) and China.
 The Queen is convinced and gives Porky enough money to make his voyage.